 An MSA is more typically performed using homologous sequences from multiple species (Figure 1b; we term 'species-MSA').
 Here, we perform species-MSA for the first three TPR motif sequences in the TPR-containing protein TTC21B, using orthologous sequences from 66 species (see 'Methods' for details) (Figure 2a).
-TTC21B contains about 16-19 TPR motifs, with almost all of them having a length of 34 amino acids and is a cilia-specific protein that is necessary for retrograde intra-flagellar transport.
-Expectantly, most positions are comparably high in sequence conservation.
+TTC21B contains about 16-19 TPR motifs, with almost all of them having a length of 34 amino acids and is a cilia-specific protein that is necessary for retrograde intra-flagellar transport. \\ Expectantly, most positions are comparably high in sequence conservation.
 In contrast, the motif-MSA profile exhibits substantially differential sequence conservation among the motif positions (Figure 2b).
-We were able to easily identify positions 8, 11, 20, 24 and 27 as more conserved within the TPR repeat motif.
+These observations are highly reproducible across all 12 RPD classes in our database (Supplementary Table 2).
+The results in Supplementary Table 2 show that, indeed, for all 12 RPD classes, there are higher proportions of sites in species-MSA that are highly conserved (>1.5 bits) as compared to those in motif-MSA.
+Also for 11 RPD classes, >80% of sites have high relative entropy (>1.5 bits).
+Within the TPR repeat motif, we were able to easily identify positions 8, 11, 20, 24 and 27 as more conserved.